schoudh5/parking_lot/README.md

 1. Clean, build and run test for the project using as requested.
 2. You can start a interactive CLI or file based command line arguments as requested.

-git repository for this project is : https://github.com/schoudh5/parking_lot